Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 enable_profiling &#35;&#35; Set whether to enable profiling, I.E. for making your own PGO *.profdata files.
 Set to false in Thorium for performance.
 See > https://chromium.googlesource.com/chromium/src.git/+/HEAD/docs/profiling.md

 is_component_build &#35;&#35; Splits many parts of Thorium/Chromium into shared libraries.
 Avoids the long linking step towards the end of building.
-Enabled in debug builds, and this is what disables the creation of an installer.
+In Debug builds, this is what disables the creation of an installer.
 See > https://chromium.googlesource.com/chromium/src/+/HEAD/docs/component_build.md Set to disabled in Thorium, even for Debug builds, where it is the default.

 symbol_level &#35;&#35; Sets overall symbol level.
 Options are: 0, 1, and 2.
 Set to 0 for performance.